RxLaboratory/RxDocs/src-dev/docs/contribute.md

 ► [**Chat with us on Discord**](http://chat.rxlab.info)

-If you have any private enquiry or if you don't like Discord, you can contact us using our contact form, we'll reply quickly by e-mail. *Please don't use this form to get support for the tools* but only for other and private enquiries.
+If you have any private enquiry or if you don't like Discord, you can contact us using our contact form, we'll reply by e-mail. *Please don't use this form to get support for the tools* but only for other and private enquiries.

 ► [**Contact us**](http://contact.rxlab.info)